 Cloth wipes are something that I could definitely not do without!
-I feel silly that I ever used wipes bought at the store.
-This is such an easy thing that I can't believe that everyone doesn't do it.
-Not only does it save time and money, but I feel so much better using these on my baby's skin.
+I feel disguising now using wipes bought at the store.
+This is such an easy thing that I can’t believe that everyone doesn’t do it.
+Not only does it save time and money, but I feel so much better using these on my baby’s skin.

 We bought these wipes from Amazon and love them!
 We’ve found them to be extremely soft and durable and couldn’t imagine going back to wet wipes.
 Here’s the recipe I use when I make cloth wipe solution.
 You could just use water if you’d like but I’ve found the additives to be helpful in preventing diaper rashes and keeping the baby’s skin healthy.